damianotorre/damianotorre/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research associate at the Software Verification and Validation group, headed by Prof. Lionel Briand -- University of Luxembourg.
+I am a research associate at the <a href="https://wwwen.uni.lu/snt/research/software_verification_and_validation_lab/">Software Verification and Validation group</a>, headed by Prof. Lionel Briand -- University of Luxembourg.
 I am involved in two main research projects with two industry partners from the legal and finance domain, Linklaters LLP and Clearstream, respectively.
 I work on developing industrially applicable automated support for GDPR compliance assessment, and innovative solutions for improving requirements engineering in the financial domain.
 Prior to coming to Luxembourg, I received my M.Sc. from the University of Castilla-La Mancha (Spain) and Ph.D. from Carleton University (Canada) in 2011 and 2018, respectively.